-And always remember - when a child does comply with a command, it remains important to reinforce the positive behavior.
+Finally, when a child does comply with a command, it remains important to reinforce the positive behavior.
 Just as a command needs to be specific and direct, so to should your praise and gratitude.
 "Thank you for unloading the dishwasher before dinner."
-Not only did the job get done but you have navigated away from conflict.
+Not only will the job get done but you have navigated away from conflict.